sirn-se/phrity-comparison/README.md

 # Comparison

 Interfaces and helper trait for comparing objects.
+Comparator utility class for sort and filter applications.

 Current version supports PHP `5.6` and `7.*`.